Why is the kitchen the heart of a home?

 Traditional

-A traditional styled kitchen can be made to feel more rustic by adding country home features.
+A traditional-style kitchen can be made to feel more rustic by adding country home features.
 This might be a large farmhouse table, for example, or layering large wooden blocks on a quartz worktop.
 By adding open shelving, with lots of vintage crockery and accessories on display, the room will feel more bohemian.
 Give cabinet fronts a lick of pastel paint to give a coastal feel.

 How to lay out your kitchen

 We’ve already established that we spend a lot of time in the kitchen.
 But for it to be a relaxed and comfortable heart of our home, the layout and space must be well thought out.
-What are the most important aspects of this though?
+What are the most important aspects of this, though?

 Storage